wolfSSL/osp/sqlcipher/README.md

 1. Compiler errors like `fatal error: tcl.h: No such file or directory` indicate that SQLite cannot find the `tcl` development headers on your system.
 You can install the development headers using the steps in the [Prerequisites](##prerequisites) section.
 Please refer to the SQLite and SQLCipher documentation for more info.

-2. If using a FIPS build of wolfSSL, the sqlcipher tests will all fail as they use a password/key shorter than the minimum FIPS mandated length (14 bytes).
-There are some tests that are easy to change to accomodate that (`sqlcipher-backup.test`, for example).
-For these you can run `sed -i 's/testkey/testkey012345678/g'`.
-Other tests will take too long to fix as they use random keys ("foo", "0123", etc) and others like `sqlcipher-compatibility.test` operate on databases already encrypted with short keys, and so should be skipped.
+2. If using a FIPS build, the normal sqlcipher tests will all fail as they use a password/key shorter than the minimum FIPS mandated length (14 bytes). wolfSSL has provided a modified suite of tests that can ve ran against a FIPS build.
+These tests use longer FIPS-compliant keys, and remove tests that operate on pre-encrypted databases with these keys.
+You can run the SQLCipher wolfSSL FIPS tests with `./testsuite sqlcipher-wolfssl-fips.test`.
+Non-FIPS wolfSSL builds can use the normal sqlcipher tests.